Higurashi When They Cry: Gou and Sotsu

 On January 6, 2020, 07th Expansion and Kadokawa announced that a new anime project by Passione was in production.
 Akio Watanabe served as a character designer and Infinite served as a producer.
 Keiichiro Kawaguchi directed the series, with Naoki Hayashi handling series composition and Kenji Kawai returning as music composer.
 The main cast reprised their roles.
 The series was set to premiere in July 2020, but was delayed to October 2020 due to the COVID-19 pandemic.
-The series aired from October 1, 2020 to March 19, 2021.
-The series, entitled Higurashi: When They Cry – Gou (ひぐらしのなく頃に業, Higurashi no Naku Koro ni Gō), was acquired by Funimation and streamed on its website in North America and the British Isles, and on AnimeLab in Australia and New Zealand.
+The series aired from October 1, 2020, to March 19, 2021.
+The series, entitled Higurashi When They Cry: Gō (ひぐらしのなく頃に業, Higurashi no Naku Koro ni Gō), was acquired by Funimation and streamed on its website in North America and the British Isles, and on AnimeLab in Australia and New Zealand.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 In Southeast Asia and South Asia, Medialink has acquired the series, and are streaming the series on its YouTube channel Ani-One.
 Before episode 2 aired, the title of the anime was Higurashi: When They Cry – New and it was marketed as a remake to the original anime series.
-When episode 2 aired, the subtitle was changed to Gou (業, Gō) and it was revealed that the anime is not actually a direct remake as it was previously marketed to be.
+When episode 2 aired, the subtitle was changed to Gō (業, Karma) and it was revealed that the anime is not actually a direct remake as it was previously marketed to be.
 The new series ran for 24 episodes.

-After Gou finished airing, a sequel, entitled Higurashi: When They Cry – Sotsu (ひぐらしのなく頃に卒, Higurashi no Naku Koro ni Sotsu), was announced.
+After Gō finished broadcast, a sequel, titled Higurashi: When They Cry (Sotsu) (ひぐらしのなく頃に卒, Higurashi no Naku Koro ni Sotsu), was announced.
 The series aired from July 1 to September 30, 2021.
 Funimation will stream the series.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 In Southeast Asia and South Asia, Medialink has acquired the series, and are streaming the series on its YouTube channel Ani-One.

+New anime

+On June 21, 2026, Kadokawa announced during a livestream commemorating the 20th anniversary of the first anime series that another new Higurashi anime television series had been green-lit.
+It was also announced that Studio Deen would return to do the animation and the original cast would reprise their roles.